Javascript is not enabled.

 Get Alerts

-But unlike government-backed money, the value of virtual currencies is driven entirely by supply and demand.
-That can create wild swings that produce big gains for investors, or big losses.
-And crypto investments are subject to far less regulatory protection than traditional financial products like stocks, bonds and mutual funds.
+Unlike the value of government-backed money, that of virtual currencies is driven entirely by supply and demand.
+This can create wild swings that produce big gains for investors — or big losses.
+Crypto investments are subject to far less regulatory protection than traditional financial products such as stocks, bonds and mutual funds.
+Crypto ATMs are favored by criminals for their anonymity and general lack of oversight.

 Video: Cryptocurrency Safety